YekAz/Microservice-Application--Deployment/Socks-Shop/README.md

 #### Create and apply an Ingress resource file

 Next, create an Ingress resource that routes traffic to your front-end service.
+This is achieved by applying the `ingress.yml` file.

     kubectl apply -f ingress.yml